Camera Gear

 Currently Suzi air fly there twice a week.
 They have recently extended the airport in Rokot which is close to Tuapejat on Sipora Island.
 They plan to open this airport to regular domestic flights soon.

-Passport and all travel documents with photocopies, Passport, Travel Insurance, Airline ticket (Passport over 6 months expiry).
+Passport and all travel documents with photocopies, Include your Travel Insurance, Airline ticket and check your passport has over 6 months on the expiry date.
 Keep all your important documents safe in a small carry bag.
-30 day Visa on arrival is available at the airport and costs about 35USD.
-You can also apply for the E-visa online.
+30 day Visa on arrival is available at the airport or you can also apply for the E-visa online.

-Health Precautions - check with your doctor regarding malaria medication and any other vaccinations needed.
+Health Precautions check with your doctor regarding malaria medication and any other vaccinations needed.
 (Hepatitis A and Tetanus Vaccines).
+Malaria is low to moderate risk in Sumatra, most surfers don't take medication on a boat trip.
 Make sure you tell your charter operator about any serious health conditions.
-The mandatory Covid vaccine restrictions were revoked June 9th 2023
+The mandatory Covid vaccine restrictions were revoked June 9th 2023.
+Bring all your usual first aid supplies

 Hooded Rash Vest and surf hat for them long days in the water.
 With the hooded vests even if you don't like wearing the hood it gives you good sun protection on the back of your neck.
-A rash vest will also protect your skin from irritants like saltwater, sand, and wax.
-Might even be worth considering a 2mm vest to help with extra buoyancy and protection from the reef.
+A rash vest will also protect your skin from other irritants like sea lice.
+Might even be worth considering a 2mm vest for the early mornings and to help with protection from the reef.

 Reef Boots - Boots will help protect your feet from the sharp coral reef.
 It's worth having a pair packed even if you don't use them for surfing.
 We like the split toe boots with the thicker sole.
 Perfect for scratching up the reef to collect your surfboard if your leash breaks.